Rick Karsdorp: 2014–15

 Ahead of the 2014–15 season, Karsdorp was given a number twenty–six shirt for Feyenoord.
 His first team debut was on 6 August 2014 against Beşiktaş in a UEFA Champions League third round qualifier replacing Jordy Clasie after 69 minutes in a 3–1 away defeat.
 Two weeks later on 24 August 2014, he made his league debut for the club, coming on as an 80th-minute substitute, in a 2–1 loss against FC Utrecht.
 In the UEFA Europa League match against HNK Rijeka on 23 October 2014, Karsdorp was at fault when he and Matthew Steenvoorden were completely misjudged, leading Andrej Kramarić to score, as the club lost 3–1.
 Shortly after, Karsdorp signed a contract extension with Feyenoord, keeping him until 2018.
 Since the start of the season, Karsdorp found himself placed on the substitute bench, due to a competition from fellow right–backs, Khalid Boulahrouz and Luke Wilkshire.

-By February, he became a first team regular in the right–back position following the absent of Boulahrouz and Wilkshire.
+By February, he became a first team regular in the right–back position following the absence of Boulahrouz and Wilkshire.
 In a match against PSV Eindhoven on 22 March 2015, Karsdorp set up the club's first goal of the game for Anass Achahbar, who scored twice, in a 2–1.
 He then set up Feyenoord's first goal of the game, in a 4–1 loss against Vitesse on 11 May 2015.
 In a follow–up match against PEC Zwolle, Karsdorp received a straight red card in the 71st minute, as the club lost 3–0.
 After serving a one match suspension, he returned to the starting line–up against Heerenveen in the second leg of the league's play–off spot semi–final, as Feyenoord lost 3–2 on aggregate.
-At the end of the 2014–15 season, Karsdorp went on to make 21 appearances in all competitions.
+During the 2014–15 season, Karsdorp made 21 appearances in all competitions.